ÖBB Verwaltungsgebäude

 In the 1990s, an Austrian television series caused a scandal.
 The Piefke Saga written by the Tyrolean author Felix Mitterer, describes the relationship between the German holidaymaker family Sattmann and their hosts in a fictitious Tyrolean holiday resort in four bizarrely amusing episodes.
 Despite all the scepticism about tourism in its current, sometimes extreme, excesses, it should not be forgotten that tourism was an important factor in Innsbruck and the surrounding area in the 19th century, driving the region's development in the long term, and not just economically.

 Initially, it was the mountain peaks of the Alps that attracted visitors.
-For a long time, the area between Mittenwald in Bavaria and Italy was only a kind of transit corridor.
-Although Innsbruck's inns and innkeepers were already earning money from merchants and the entourage of the court's aristocratic guests in the Middle Ages and early modern times, there was still no question of tourism as we understand it today.
+For a long time, the area between Mittenwald in Bavaria and Italy was a kind of transit corridor for the military and traders.
+Although Innsbruck's inns and landlords were already earning money from traders and the entourage of the court's aristocratic guests in the Middle Ages and early modern times, tourism as we understand it today was not yet a reality.
 In addition to a growing middle class, this also required a new attitude towards the Alps.
 For a long time, the mountains had been a pure threat to the people.
 It was mainly the British who set out to conquer the world's mountains after the oceans.
 From the late 18th century, the era of Romanticism, news of the natural beauty of the Alps spread through travelogues.

 In addition to the alpine attraction, it was the wild and exotic Natives Tirols, die international für Aufsehen sorgten.
 Der bärtige Revoluzzer namens Andreas Hofer, der es mit seinem Bauernheer geschafft hatte, Napoleons Armee in die Knie zu zwingen, erzeugte bei den Briten, den notorischen Erzfeinden der Franzosen, ebenso großes Interesse wie bei deutschen Nationalisten nördlich der Alpen, die in ihm einen frühen Protodeutschen sahen.
 Die Tiroler galten als unbeugsamer Menschenschlag, archetypisch und ungezähmt, ähnlich den Germanen unter Arminius, die das Imperium Romanum herausgefordert hatten.
 Die Beschreibungen Innsbrucks aus der Feder des Autors Beda Weber (1798 – 1858) und andere Reiseberichte in der boomenden Presselandschaft dieser Zeit trugen dazu bei, ein attraktives Bild Innsbrucks zu prägen.